thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

  * *Affected user* - The user that is affected by the notification trigger event.
 For example, the person that is assigned to investigate the alarm event.

-##### Slack entities
+#### Slack

-As a platform user, you may send notifications as a Slack message to a list of Users or Channels.
-Both public and private channels and direct messages are supported.
+Send ThingsBoard notifications as Slack messages to a public or private channel, or direct message.

+{% capture difference %}
+**Please note:**
+first, you need to configure the Slack settings in ThingsBoard using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

+- Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
+- A new window will pop up.
+Here, type in the name of the notification recipient(s) you'd like to add.
+- Select "Slack" type;
+- In the "Slack channel type" field, choose the destination where you'd like your notifications to land: public channel, private channel, or direct message;
+- In the additional "Conversation" field, specify the exact conversation or channel within Slack where you want the notifications to be sent;
+- Click "Add";

 {% include images-gallery.html imageCollection="notification-center-recipients-slack" %}

-##### Microsoft Teams
+#### Microsoft Teams

-As a platform user, you may send notifications as a Microsoft Teams message to a list of сhannels.
+Send ThingsBoard notifications as a Microsoft Teams message to a list of your channels.

+{% capture difference %}
+**Please note:**
-To send notifications via Microsoft Teams, get your **webhook URL** for a needed channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).
+first, you need to get **webhook URL** for a needed Microsoft Teams channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).

-Then add new notification recipients group.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

+- Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
+- A new window will pop up.
+Here, type in the name of the notification recipient(s) you'd like to add.
+- Select "Microsoft Teams" type;
+- Next, you need to specify the *webhook URL* for the Microsoft Teams channel where the notifications will be sent;
+- In the "Channel name" field, specify the channel you want to send notifications;
+- Click "Add";

 {% include images-gallery.html imageCollection="notification-center-recipients-microsoft-teams" %}

 ## Templates

 The "Templates" tab displays the list of notification templates.
-You may create, copy and delete notification templates here.
+Here you can create new templates, duplicate existing ones for easy editing, or delete those you no longer need.

 {% include images-gallery.html imageCollection="notification-center-templates" %}